awesome-astra/docs/docs/pages/tools/index.md

 - **[Apache Airflow](integration/apache-airflow)**: Apache Airflow is an open source workflow management system.
 It provides components which allow engineers to build data pipelines between different systems.

+- **[Apache Beam](integration/apache-beam-google-dataflow.md)** is an open-source, unified programming model for batch and streaming data processing pipelines that simplifies large-scale data processing dynamics.
+Thousands of organizations around the world choose Apache Beam due to its unique data processing features, proven scale, and powerful yet extensible capabilities.

 - **[Apache Flink](integration/flink)**: Apache Flink is a framework and distributed processing engine for stateful computations over unbounded and bounded data streams.

 - **[Apache Nifi](integration/apache-nifi)**: NiFi was built to automate the flow of data between systems.
 While the term 'dataflow' is used in a variety of contexts, we use it here to mean the automated and managed flow of information between systems.